 In Valencia, in the absence of an express agreement between the spouses, the financial rules that apply are known as ‘separación de bienes’ which means that the spouses keep their own individual assets and earnings.

 In summary, the Spanish Courts will normally have competence to hear divorce and separation proceedings between anyone resident in Spain, regardless of the nationality of the spouses, applying the law of the State of which both spouses hold nationality, and if the spouses have different nationality, Spanish law will apply.
-Finally, with regard to the distribution of matrimonial assets, the laws of foreign countries may be applied, though the same must be proven before the Spanish Court.
+Finally, with regard to the distribution of distribution of matrimonial assets, the laws of foreign countries may be applied, though the same must be proven before the Spanish Court.